sayantikabanik/DataJourney/README.md

 [![Deploy DataJourney Stats](https://github.com/sayantikabanik/DataJourney/actions/workflows/static.yml/badge.svg)](https://github.com/sayantikabanik/DataJourney/actions/workflows/static.yml)

 ### 🚌 DataJourney
 DataJourney demonstrates how organizations can effectively manage and utilize data by harnessing the power of open-source technologies.
-It's designed to help navigate the complex landscape of data tools, offering a structured approach to building **scalable**, **reproducible** data workflows.
+It's designed to help navigate the complex landscape of data tools, offering a structured approach to building **scalable**, and **reproducible** data workflows.

 Built on open-source principles, the framework guides users through essential steps—from **identifying** goals and **selecting tools** to **testing** and **customising** workflows.
 With its flexible, modular design, DataJourney can be tailored to individual needs, making it an invaluable toolkit for data professionals.